quarkiverse/quarkiverse-devops/README.md

 - `UNIQUE_NAME`: should be the extension name using underline (`_`) as separator (eg. `logging_sentry`)
 - `DASHED_NAME`: the same extension name using dashes (`-`) as separator (eg. `logging-sentry`)
+- `GITHUB_ID`: the Github user names that will have maintain access to the repository

 - Run `terraform plan` to check if the execution plan is expected.
 - Submit a Pull Request with the changes